 Richard Prince’s Instagram Exhibition

 Even though it may seem that way, Instagram is not only a place for the secondary market’s not-so-famous artists.
 Recently we talked about the latest project of the renewed American artist Richard Prince, famous for his use of appropriation.
 Like the artist himself said about Instagram, “It’s almost like it was invented for someone like myself… It’s like carrying around a gallery in your pocket… Everything became easy.”
 Prince even went a step further (as expected) – after being kicked off the site for posting his infamous work from 1983’s series Spiritual America, featuring 10 year old Brook Shields posing naked, Prince re-emerged on the site by printing out postings from celebrities on canvas, re-photographing them, and posting them anew to his own feed in his own twist on the #regram, turning his Instagram account into a conceptual art project.
-Afterwards he turned it into his new exhibition “New Portraits”.
+Afterward, he turned it into his new exhibition “New Portraits”.

 What’s Next for the Art World?

 Beside Prince, other art superstars also don’t hesitate when it comes to using Instagram to their advantage.
 Ai Weiwei, JR, Ryan McGinness, Usugrow, FAILE are just the beginning.
 All of them take their followers through the process of making an artwork, then promote the upcoming exhibition and in this way invite the visitors, or simply show what was the last work out of the studio.